Classis Germanica: Type of ships

 The types of vessels that made up the Rhine fleet consisted of freighters (navis actuaria), rafts, transports as well as some heavy warships.
 They could be rowed and sailed.

 The most common type of ship in the 1st and 2nd centuries was the bireme or liburna (double-breasted), originally used by Illyrian pirates.
 It was quick and extremely manoeuvrable and equipped like all ancient battleships with a battering ram at the bow.
 Liburna were usually about 21 meters long, 3.30 meters wide and had a depth of about 0.7 meters.
 The crew consisted of 44 rowers, 4 sailors and 16 marines.
-Larger than the liburna were the triremes, which were very similar to the liburnians, but by a distinguished by a third, additional sail.
+Larger than the liburna were the triremes, which were very similar to the liburnians, but distinguished by a third, additional sail.

 Cargo and load rafts could be up to 30m long, based on finds from Alphen Zwammerdam.
 Numerous wrecks on the Rhine and on Lake Neuchatel testify to the use of barge boats in Roman times.
 These were box-shaped ships with mast, shallow draft and ramped ends on both sides of the fuselage, which had a payload up to 30t.

 From the 3rd century, the much smaller navis lusoria formed the backbone of the late Roman fleet.